All Episodes

 Obama has said it.

-We aired the Obama sound bites throughout the 2008 campaign.
+We aired the Obama soundbites throughout the 2008 campaign.

 He said, look, we all know we want to get, and by the way, this is when he's honest.

-These are just buds.
+These are his buds.

 These are the guys that spend all the money electing him.

-He goes in there, he does not.
+He goes in there.

-Doesn't BS them.
+He does not BS them.

 We want that to happen.

-We can't, we're not going to be able to do it overnight.
+We're not going to be able to do it overnight.

 It's going to take five to ten years to get this done.

-It's going to maybe fifteen.
+It's going to maybe 15.

 They're going to have to force it as ultimately the only option.

-And part of making Medicare and health care a single-payer program, government run, is that's got to be the only place people can go.
+And part of making Medicare and healthcare a single payer program, government-run, is that's got to be the only place people can go.

 Private insurance has to fail.